MaksimDzhangirov/backendBankExample/docs/part46-eng.md

 has been generated for us before.
 OK, now let's save the file, then go back to the terminal and restart the server.

-Now if we open the browser and refresh the swagger page, it will work just like before.
+Now if we open the browser and refresh the Swagger page, it will work just like before.
 But this time, the page is served directly from the server's memory instead of the hard drive.
 And as a bonus of that, the page will load much faster compared to before.